bbTushar/Crime-Investigation-and-Analysis-Strategy/README.md

   III) Set-up the environmental variables: Please refer this video https://www.youtube.com/watch?v=WBOLiS4fsQs
 3. Setting up the environment variables is necessary.

-@ For any Queries contact me at tusharbadewale1998@gmail.com

 ## Screenshots
 #### Dashboard
 User can have detail analysis of crimes with respect to year, country and crime type.